ian-lee-mxc/Moonchain-Documentation/docs/Testnet-Tutorials/AI_Doctor.md

 https://github.com/MajorDomDePIN/MajorDoms_AI_Doctor/blob/final/app/main_testing.ts

 Since this is the final script, it manages and summarizes the functionality of all previous scripts, providing an overarching structure.

+With this final script, you've successfully integrated all the components, creating a complete AI Doctor that utilizes Moonchain, RagFlow, and WearFI to analyze health data and provide personalized insights.